Increase Your Global Awareness

 One Geographic Region

 At NECC, One Geographic Region focuses on one part of the world for a period of two years, with a special focus on the culture, history, politics, economy, and other topics of the region.
 For the next two years, the One Geographic Region will be the Caribbean and Central America.
-Join us on the third Thursday of the month for talks, films, and other presentations.
+Join us on the first Fridays of the month for talks, films, and other presentations.

 Frequently Asked Questions on Studying Abroad